stellarator22/e-field-computation/README.md

 --------------------------------------------------

--Click on the Create Media button to open the media settings window.
+- Click on the Create Media button to open the media settings window.

--Parameter to Sweep: Choose which parameter (Alpha, Beta, Height) to vary in the animation.
+- Parameter to Sweep: Choose which parameter (Alpha, Beta, Height) to vary in the animation.

--Start Value / End Value: Set the range for the parameter sweep.
+- Start Value / End Value: Set the range for the parameter sweep.

--Increment Step: Set the increment step for each frame.
+- Increment Step: Set the increment step for each frame.

--Frame Rate (fps): Set the frame rate for the animation.
+- Frame Rate (fps): Set the frame rate for the animation.

--Include Field Lines: Choose whether to include electric field lines in the animation.
+- Include Field Lines: Choose whether to include electric field lines in the animation.

--Click on Capture Cross-Section to save the current 2D cross-sectional image.
+- Click on Capture Cross-Section to save the current 2D cross-sectional image.

 --------------------------------------------------